 Gentrifying our glens

 SSEN are proposing another ‘substation’ in a quiet crofting community at Fanellan in Kiltarlity.
-This is to be sixty acres – the size of thirty-five professional football pitches with space for expansion.
+This is to be 60 acres – the size of 35 professional football pitches with space for expansion.

 To live here in this world-famous landscape is a privilege.
 It is something many have chosen to do and I don’t know of anyone among those who have embraced the wonders of the Highlands who doesn’t want to protect them.
 As the seasons change, the Highlands change with it.
 Vibrant yellows in the spring, spellbinding purples cover hills in autumn and frosts and snow sparkle in winter.
 The wildlife is magical.
 Protected birds of prey, including our magnificent golden eagles, soar above, and majestic red deer, elusive pine martens, wildcats and red squirrels delight us when we are lucky to catch a glimpse of them.
 The roar of the red stag in the rut, the rare calls of curlew and capercaillie defending their lek are things you never forget once you have heard them.